dheyay/mAIncrafters/docs/final.md

 ### Final Approach

 ##### Locating
-For locating objects, in this version of the agent we now provide it the biome/material probabilities, and it decides the best biome to search through based on the materials it needs and its current location, which allows it to select biomes that are sufficiently supplied with materials (as per its requirements), while at the same time avoiding going entirely across the map for "extra" materials when it could get a sufficient amount by travelling between two neighboring biomes.Upon choosing the initial biome, the agent uses the same greedy search as the baseline, except it uses A* instead of Dijstra's, so we'll avoid repeating the entire process here, in favor of detailing A* below.
+For locating objects, in this version of the agent we now provide it the biome/material probabilities, and it decides the best biome to search through based on the materials it needs and its current location, which allows it to select biomes that are sufficiently supplied with materials (as per its requirements), while at the same time avoiding going entirely across the map for "extra" materials when it could get a sufficient amount by travelling between two neighboring biomes.
+Upon choosing the initial biome, the agent uses the same greedy search as the baseline, except it uses A* instead of Dijkstra's, so we'll avoid repeating the entire process here, in favor of detailing A* below.

+To elaborate a bit more on the probabilities, we had a biome to material mapping, where each material in the biome in turn mapped to a probability of being generated in the map.
+The world is generated using these probabilities, and the agent has access to them for the purpose of choosing which biome should be its destination after each successive material is gathered.
+In this sense, the agent "knew" what to expect, and even with full access to the map, still used this method for planning successive paths.

 For our final agent, we decided against reducing the observation spaceas intitially planned in the status update, instead making it more of an optimization problem than a learning.
 This allowed us to focus more on the idea of the agent using prior knowledge to navigate an environment, as well as on the pathfinding and navigation optimizations instead.

+We initially attempted to create another baseline that would fully utililize the fully-observed environment (a la Traveling Salesman), but as we were testing it on larger and larger worlds (50x50 was the size of the status world, while we are using 100x100 here), while it charted the most efficient path and thus had the shortest travel time, its computation time far exceeded what would have been necessary to be competitive with even the Dijkstra's baseline, and so further development was halted, since it as the world size grew, the agent using this method would only perform poorer and poorer.
+This also solidified our position using the probabilities to provide an estimate of the best start, and then using a greedy search within the environment that the agent expected to yield the best results.

 ##### Navigating